xen0n/larva/README.md

-# LARVa - Bridge LoongArch to RISC-V
+# LARVa - Bridging LoongArch to RISC-V

 This project is a proof-of-concept RISC-V emulator aiming at near-native execution performance, currently targeting the LoongArch but may expand to